-There are also four wind tunnels ranging in test section size with speeds of up to Mach 9.
+There are also six wind tunnels ranging in capability and test section size with speeds of up to Mach 9.
 These are:

-- Low speed 3x3 wind tunnel with 0.9m-square x 4.9m long working section.
+- Low speed T1 wind tunnel, top speed 40 m/s, with 0.91m-square x 5m long working section and 3-axis precision traverse.
 The flow in this tunnel has a very low turbulence level.

 - 18" Closed circuit wind tunnel with a 55m/s top speed and a 0.45m square test section which is 2m long